 Paul Merrick Construction is a general contractor in southern California based out of Oceanside, CA, and he willingly takes on mobile home projects, unlike many in his industry.

-Please Note: I do not know Paul personally and have not been paid to feature this mobile home renovation.
-It is simply a great example of the potential in older mobile homes!
+Please Note: I do not know Paul personally and have not been paid to feature this modern beach style manufactured home makeover.
+It is simply a great example of the potential that manufactured homes have.
 Before you hire a contractor please research the company and get references.

 Thanks so much for reading Mobile Home Living!